-Digitalization is revolutionizing the skilled craftsman and with it the way skilled craft businesses organize their processes.
+Digitalization is revolutionizing the skilled trades and, with it, the way skilled trades businesses organize their processes.
 The IDS Connect interface plays a central role in this.
-It enables a seamless connection between craftsman software and suppliers’ online stores.
+It enables a seamless connection between craftsman software and suppliers’ online shops.
 But what specific use cases does this technology open up?
 And how do businesses benefit from it?
-In this article, I shed light on the potential of IDS Connect and highlight practical applications.
+In this article, I highlight the potential of IDS Connect and point out practical applications.

 Craftsman software interface